 7 Places to See Diego Rivera Murals in Mexico City

-During my last trip to Mexico City, I discovered the vibrant capital is home to some of the most famous murals by Diego Rivera.
+During my last trip to Mexico City, I discovered it’s home to some of the most famous murals by Diego Rivera.
 They provide a fascinating view of Mexican history and culture while reflecting on its identity and social realities.

-Many are easily accessible, located in public buildings in downtown Mexico City such as the murals at the National Palace and the Ministry of Education.
+Many are easily accessible, located in downtown public buildings such as the murals at the National Palace and the Ministry of Education.

-I found that the best way to see these famous Diego Rivera murals is to add them to your walking tour of the city center.
+I found that the best way to see the Diego Rivera murals in Mexico City is to add them to your walking tour of the city center.

 So that’s where I’ve started this guide, but I’ve also included a few lesser known places to see Diego Rivera murals that are worth checking out when you’re in the area.